 Stand Up Paddleboarding (SUP) is a fun watersport that can be done in the calm inland waterways of Virginia Beach, or out in the exciting waves of the Atlantic Ocean.
-Our town has many different kinds of SUP Tours if you’d like a special touch to your adventure.
-From Beach Eco Tours, to VB Surf Sessions, and Tula Adventure Sports – we have you covered.
-If you’ve paddleboarded before, you can rent your own boards and go out on your own.
+Our town has many different kinds of SUP Tours if you’d like a special touch on your adventure.
+From Beach Eco Tours to VB Surf Sessions, and Tula Adventure Sports – we have you covered.
+If you’ve paddle boarded before, you can rent your own boards and go out on your own.
 There’s even a one of a kind barre class called “SUP Barre“, based right here in Virginia Beach!

 With so many fun and exciting watersports to choose from here in Virginia Beach, you have lots of great options.
 You and your family might find yourselves checking every single one off of your list.
 Perhaps you’ll be coming back around for a second time!